rustr/rustr/README.md

 - [ ] date type with [chrono][4]
 - [ ] sugar function
 - [ ] R6 & Rust type
+- [ ] wait for a great matrix library for Rust!
+There are some promising [crates](https://crates.io/search?q=matrix).

 Miss a feature?
 Talk on [forum](https://groups.google.com/forum/#!forum/rustr) or create an issue.